Greek PM Demands Swift Probe Into Journalists Murder - UrduPoint

 Greek PM Demands Swift Probe Into Journalist's Murder

-Greek Prime Minister Kyriakos Mitsotakis on Saturday demanded the "swift resolution" of a probe into a crime journalist's murder already condemned by leading EU officials, political parties and media unions
+Greek Prime Minister Kyriakos Mitsotakis on Saturday called for the "swift resolution" of a probe into a crime journalist's shock murder, condemned by leading EU officials, political parties and unions

-Athens, (APP - UrduPoint / Pakistan Point News - 10th Apr, 2021 ) :Greek Prime Minister Kyriakos Mitsotakis on Saturday demanded the "swift resolution" of a probe into a crime journalist's murder already condemned by leading EU officials, political parties and media unions.
+Athens, (APP - UrduPoint / Pakistan Point News - 10th Apr, 2021 ) :Greek Prime Minister Kyriakos Mitsotakis on Saturday called for the "swift resolution" of a probe into a crime journalist's shock murder, condemned by leading EU officials, political parties and unions.

-Mitsotakis had summoned his police minister Michalis Chrysochoidis to a Saturday meeting on the case, the PM's office said.
+"On (the PM's) express orders, the investigation will be expedited to the maximum degree," Citizen's Protection Minister Michalis Chrysohoidis told reporters after being summoned to an emergency meeting by Mitsotakis.

-Giorgos Karaivaz, who worked for private tv station Star and also ran the news blog bloko.gr, was shot several times Friday as he exited his car outside his house in the southern Athens district of Alimos, witnesses said.
+Giorgos Karaivaz, who worked for private tv station Star and ran the news blog bloko.gr, was shot several times Friday as he got out of his car outside his house in the southern Athens district of Alimos, witnesses said.

 He had just returned home from work.